cszach/Network-Inoculator/README.md

-  including methods to dis/connect nodes, mark nodes as un/visited, get connected nodes, get shortest paths to every node from a node using Dijkstra's algorithm, get the degree/collective influence of a node, isolate a node, and inoculate the network.
+  including methods to dis/connect nodes, mark nodes as un/visited, get connected nodes, get shortest paths to every node from a node using Dijkstra's algorithm, get the degree/collective influence of a node, isolate a node, and inoculate the network;
-- `NetworkGraphCanvas.java`: extends `JPanel` to mainly implement the paint method used to illustrate the network graph in a circular layout.
+- `NetworkGraphCanvas.java`: extends `JPanel` to mainly implement the paint method used to illustrate the network graph in a circular layout;
-- `StopContagion.java`: acts as the main piece of the program that takes everything together, including setting up a window frame and the buttons, reading input from file, and initializing a network graph and a network graph canvas.
+- `StopContagion.java`: acts as the main piece of the program that takes everything together, including setting up a window frame and the buttons, reading input from file, and initializing a network graph and a network graph canvas;
+- `ForceDirected.java`: treats vertices as particles and simulates interactions using repulsive and attractive forces to compute a visually appealing graphical layout for the graph (Fruchterman-Reingold) (experimental);
 - `test1.txt`, `test2.txt`: example tests.

 Algorithm